adioshun/gitBook_PCL/Tutorial/Recognition/3D-Object-Recognition-based-on-Correspondence-Grouping.md

 	descr_est.setNumberOfThreads(4);
 	descr_est.setSearchSurface(scene);
 	descr_est.compute(*scene_descriptors);

-	//  Find Model-Scene Correspondences with KdTree
+	//Find Model-Scene Correspondences with KdTree
 	//Now we need to determine the point-to-point correspondence between the model descriptor and the scene descriptor.
 	//For this purpose, the program is used：pcl：`KdTreeFLANN <pcl :: KdTreeFLANN>`，Its input cloud has been set to the cloud containing the model descriptor.
 	//For each descriptor associated with a scene keypoint, it efficiently finds the most similar model descriptor based on Euclidean distance,